 Casa Minerva Bedrooms

-There are three bedrooms on the second floor and one bedroom on the first floor which unfortunately, I forgot to take a photo.
-Here are the three bedrooms.
+There are three bedrooms on the second floor and one bedroom on the first floor (sorry, I forgot to take a photo of that one).

 Casa Minerva Kitchen and Dining Area